 Use Faceted Filtering

-When applying multiple faceted filters to a data grid, the options shown as available in the panel will respect prior filters.
-For example, if you first filter the Demo Study demographics dataset by "Country" and select only "Uganda", then if you open a second filter on "Primary Language" you will see only "French" and "English" as options - our sample data includes no patients from Uganda who speak German or Spanish.
+When applying multiple filters to a data grid, the options shown as available in the filter popup will respect prior filters.
+For example, if you first filter our sample demographics dataset by "Country" and select only "Uganda", then if you open a second filter on "Primary Language" you will see only "French" and "English" as options - our sample data includes no patients from Uganda who speak German or Spanish.
 The purpose is to simplify the process of filtering by presenting only valid filter choices.
-This also helps you unintentionally empty results.
+This also helps you avoid unintentionally empty results.

 Filtering specifications are included on the page URL.
 The following URL filters the demo study "Physical Exam" dataset to show only rows where temperature is greater than 37.
 The column name, the filter operator, and the criterion value are all specified as URL parameters.https://www.labkey.org/study/home/Study/demo/dataset.view?datasetId=5004&Dataset.sort=ParticipantId&Dataset.Temp_C~gt=37